devinivy/gus/README.md

 # Install Gus

-1) Get source
+- Get source
-2) Update $config['app_root'] values to match your server's absolute path for the application application
+- Update $config['app_root'] values to match your server's absolute path for the application application
-3) Rage n3wbs
+- Rage n3wbs

-move to come
+move to come <3

-<3 max